thiemom/cpp-utils/README.md

   - Arrays (comma-separated values)
 - **Error Handling**: Comprehensive error reporting with line numbers
 - **Comments Support**: Ignores comment lines starting with '#'

+---

+# PolynomialRegression

+A C++ implementation of polynomial regression that can load and use models trained with scikit-learn.
+Designed for high-performance prediction with thread safety.

+## Key Features

+- **Scikit-learn Compatibility**: Load models trained with scikit-learn's PolynomialFeatures
+- **Thread Safety**: Support for concurrent predictions and model updates
+- **High Performance**: Efficient matrix operations using Eigen
+- **Batch Processing**: Support for both single and batch predictions
+- **Error Handling**: Comprehensive error checking and reporting

 ## Usage